 The Corsair K70 RGB TKL has excellent build quality.
 It has a hard plastic body that shows no signs of flex, and there's an aluminum plate on top, but it feels sharp at the edges.
 The doubleshot PBT keycaps are advertised to be 1.5 mm thick, and they feel very solid and thicker than most keycaps.
 They also feel resistant to wear or oil shine.
 It comes with extra caps with different shapes or textures, but those are ABS plastic.
 All keys feel stable; only the spacebar has a bit more wobble than other keys, but it's not too bad.
 There are rubber feet on the bottom that hold the keyboard in place during regular use so it doesn't slide around easily.
 Overall, it's a premium and well-built keyboard without any obvious quality control issues.

-The Corsair K70 RGB TKL has okay ergonomics.
-It's a basic straight keyboard with one incline setting, but there's no wrist rest included like with the Corsair K70 RGB MK.2.
+The Corsair K70 RGB TKL is a basic straight keyboard with one incline setting, but there's no wrist rest included like with the Corsair K70 RGB MK.2.
 However, the incline is low enough that it doesn't put too much strain on the wrists, and you shouldn't feel too tired using it for long periods.

 The Corsair K70 RGB TKL comes with a braided USB-A to USB-C cable.